NOVARNISH

 What Is the Biggest Frustration Marketers Have with AI Tools?

 "Generic output that needs heavy editing" is the top complaint, cited by 34% of respondents.
 Difficulty measuring impact (22%) and tool overwhelm (18%) round out the top three.
-These frustrations explain why satisfaction scores lag far behind adoption rates.
+These frustrations explain why satisfaction scores lag far behind adoption rates — and why the ROI confidence gap is widening.

-We asked an open-ended question: "What's your biggest frustration with AI marketing tools?"
+We asked an open-ended question: "What is your biggest frustration with AI marketing tools?"

 Top responses: